EricxDu/iscraper/README.md

 ## To Do

-Customize how the perser strips whitespace and characters from the table data.
+- customize how the perser strips whitespace and characters from the table data
+- automatically save columns to files named after column header